Time: 15 minutes per window

 Keep Your Home Bug-Free By Patching Your Window Screens

-Assess the damage.
+Check for damage.
 Open your window and inspect your screen for breaks, no matter how small.
 Measure the frayed/broken areas with a ruler write down the measurements so you can reference them later when you’re cutting patches.

 Trim stray threads.
 Shortening the stray threads around the breaks in your screen will make it easier to attach to your patches.
 Using a pair of tin snips (a small hand tool that looks like a large pair of scissors), cut each thread as close to the screen as you can.